 4. Grant authority to the front line

-The call for a rapid response means little time to educate managers on day-to-day complexities.
+The call for a rapid response means little time to educate senior executives on day-to-day complexities.
 Appeals to hierarchical authority quickly become bottlenecks.

 Allow people who have hands-on information to make decisions.
 Again, use cultural imperatives and clear outcomes to guide work; capture exceptions with light-touch monitoring.

 Five-year strategies are no longer helpful.
-Nor are huge projects that take years, or even months, to deliver results – the world will change before value emerges.
+Nor are high level projects that take years, or even months, to deliver results – the world will change before value emerges.

 About the author